-Don’t let your skin be the reason your operation is cancelled
+Don’t let your skin cause your operation to be cancelled

 9 June 2019

 With the weather finally improving, we’re all itching to get out into our gardens and make up for lost time over what seems to have been a very long winter.
 With clearing, digging and planting there is always the risk of the odd small injury, but did you know that a scratch, scrape or any damage to your skin could be the reason for a cancelled operation?

 We are warning patients who are due to have an operation to avoid cuts, scratches and bites, as these can lead to operations being cancelled.
 Avoidable cancellations also contribute to increased waiting times for treatment across the NHS.

 There are many reasons why these operations would have been cancelled, but one common reason is the condition of a patient’s skin – in many cases a problem which is avoidable.

 One of the many functions of the skin is to act as a barrier to infection.
 It keeps out the sort of bacteria which can enter the bloodstream and cause problems with a new hip, a replaced knee or other implant.

 This is why it is important to avoid cuts, grazes or even insect bites before your operation.
 Infected eczema, psoriasis, leg ulcers or other open wounds could also lead to an operation being cancelled on the day.

 When you go to hospital for your pre-operation assessment, the outpatient nurse will check your skin for any problems and it is important that you declare any skin conditions which might not otherwise be noticed.
-If there is a problem with your skin you will be given advice and medication to deal with it before your operation.
+If there is a problem with your skin you will be given advice and medication to deal with it prior to surgery.

 If you damage your skin or you have a flare-up of a skin condition between your pre-operation assessment and your treatment, it is vital that you call the Outpatient Department and ask to speak to a nurse.
 The nurse will be able to discuss your concerns and decide if it is necessary or you to attend another assessment.